geirev/EnKF_seir/README.md

  03/03-2020    7   154   2206
 ```
 will be located at the same time as the output of day 3, i.e., the end of the day.

+---
+# Mac OS X installation
+These are just amendments to GE’s instructions for those on Mac OS X
+(need git and homebrew)

+Instead of doing the apt-get for libraries do:

+brew install gcc
+brew install fftw
+brew install openblas
+brew install lapack

+Follow instructions on the git, with cloning etc, until step 5:
+Still do: cd EnKF_seir/src

+But then go into the makefile and delete “/usr/lib/x86_64-linux-gnu/libfftw3.so.3” and replace that with “-lfftw3”

+(mine is linked here: https://github.com/clairevalva/EnKF_seir/blob/master/src/makefile)

+So the line should look like: “LIBS =  ./libsampling.a ./libenkfanalysis.a -llapack -lblas  -llapack -lfftw3”

+Continue following the instructions where GE left off, except you run executables on the mac as ./seir rather than seir